La Chope des Puces: Temple of Gypsy Jazz

 An iconic and eccentric bar for "Manouche" Jazz music keeps expanding its space—and its influence.

-In the middle of the Rue des Rosiers, half way off the Marche Vernaison and the Marche Paul Bert / Serpette, you'll probably notice a glowing bar neon in a folk guitar shape.
+In the middle of the Rue des Rosiers, half way off the Marche Vernaison and the Marche Paul Bert / Serpette, you might notice a glowing bar neon sign in a folk guitar shape.

 This tiny bar, as humble as it looks, began as and still is the equivalent of Village Vanguard for “Manouche,” or gypsy-style Jazz.
-“Manouche Jazz” aslo called Gypsy jazz, Gypsy swing or hot club jazz, is a lively sort of jazz, swing combo, with it's musical scale based in Gypsy music.
-It is believed to have been largly begun by Django Reinhart in Paris in the 1930s.
+“Manouche Jazz” aslo called Gypsy jazz, Gypsy swing or hot club jazz, is a lively sort of jazz/swing combo, with its musical scale based in music from the Roma people.
+It is believed to have been largely begun by Django Reinhart in Paris in the 1930s.

 Over the years, they have added a Manouche Jazz School, a guitar workshop and a recording studio in upper floors of the building.
 Manouche quartets are still swinging there every weekend, giving patrons a glimpse back in time to the pre-war fleamarket party atmosphere.
 The bar can provide a much-needed break for people exploring the nearby antique shops and markets, allowing a lively place to sit down, get a drink and feed one’s ears.

 Metro Porte de Clignancourt Ligne 4

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook